-- a.
-Infidelity: Did you see unfaithfulness in your parent's marriage?
+- Infidelity: Did you see unfaithfulness in your parent's marriage?
 How did you react to this?
-You cannot let this happen in your marriage. - b.
-Separation / Divorce: Were your parents separated or divorced?
+You cannot let this happen in your marriage. - Separation / Divorce: Were your parents separated or divorced?
 Separation and divorce must not be something you anticipate in your marriage.
-These are last resort measures in the worst situations and must not be a part of your thought or speech.
-Refuse to make such statements-"leave this house now" or "get out of this house", "I will divorce you" or "I will leave and go stay with on my own", etc. - c.
-Incorrect Models and learned behaviors: We usually tend to repeat what we have seen our parents do.
-The wife tends to behave the way her mother behaved towards her spouse and her children.
+These are last-resort measures in the worst situations and must not be a part of your thought or speech.
+Refuse to make such statements-"Leave this house now," "Get out of this house," "I will divorce you," or "I will leave and go stay with ... on my own," etc. - Incorrect models and learned behaviors: We usually tend to repeat what we have seen our parents do.
+The wife tends to behave the way her mother behaved toward her spouse and her children.
 The husband tends to follow his father's behavior.
 If these were incorrect models and behavior patterns that were detrimental, then these have to be unlearned.
-You will intentionally have to unlearn what you have seen earlier and learn Biblical and healthy behavior patterns in relating to your spouse and children. - d.
-Previous relationships: Have you been emotionally or even sexually involved with one or more people before your wedding?
-Have you completely broken all forms of contact with these and renounced all emotional affections towards them?
-Have your brought these sins under the redeeming power of the cross of Jesus Christ?
+You will intentionally have to unlearn what you have seen earlier and learn biblical and healthy behavior patterns in relating to your spouse and children. - Previous relationships: Have you been emotionally or even sexually involved with one or more people before your wedding?
+Have you completely broken all forms of contact with these and renounced all emotional affections toward them?
+Have you brought these sins under the redeeming power of the cross of Jesus Christ?
 Have you embraced His forgiveness and are you completely free from feelings of guilt and shame?
 When guilt gets a hold of you, it can make you feel like you are trapped in a tunnel of despair.
-Feelings of anger or pain often lead to bitterness, and they can keep you from attaining goals, achieving intimacy with others and finding peace.
-But past trauma or suffering does not have to lead to a lifetime of failure.
+Feelings of anger or pain often lead to bitterness, and they can keep you from attaining goals, achieving intimacy with others, and finding peace but past trauma or suffering does not have to lead to a lifetime of failure.

-6, Sexual Purity
+6) Sexual purity

-- 4 Honor marriage, and guard the sacredness of sexual intimacy between wife and husband.
-God draws a firm line against casual and illicit sex. - 1.
-Break free of all sexual addictions (pornography/masturbation/homosexuality/sexually explicit movies, etc.) - a.
-Bring all your sexual appetites in submission to the Lordship of Christ.
-Keep your soul and body, including your sexual passions, drive and desires pure by the power of His Word and His Spirit. - b.
-All your sexual needs are to be met within your marriage and by your spouse.
-You must make a commitment not to look elsewhere to other people or to other things for sexual fulfillment.
+Honor marriage, and guard the sacredness of sexual intimacy between wife and husband.
+God draws a firm line against casual and illicit sex.

+(i) Break free of all sexual addictions (pornography / masturbation / homosexuality / sexually explicit movies, etc.)

+- Bring all your sexual appetites in submission to the Lordship of Christ.
+Keep your soul and body including your sexual passions, drive, and desires pure by the power of His Word and His Spirit. - All your sexual needs are to be met within your marriage and by your spouse.
+You must make a commitment not to look elsewhere-to other people or to other things for sexual fulfillment.